The Return of the DynaFleur

 --About the artists--

 Douglas Story is the Second Life avatar controlled by the Real Life persona of Dennis Schaefer.
 Douglas and his work partner Desdemona Enfield create large-scale interactive art installations in SL.
-These include the FlowerBall with musician AldoManutio Abruzzo, which was judged one of 2007's Top Ten Art Installations by the New World Notes blog, and more recently the StormEye installation, which was part of a real life gallery show curated by the New Media Caucus.
-The pair has also done collaborations with noted RL and SL architect David Denton/DB Bailey, adding sound design and interactive elements to DB's structures.
+These include the FlowerBall project with musician AldoManutio Abruzzo, which was judged one of 2007's Top Ten Art Installations by the New World Notes blog.
+Their StormEye installation was presented as part of the New Media Caucus' "@" gallery show at The Southern California Institute of Architecture.
+More recently their Ripple installation generated thousands of visitors when it was featured in Second Life's Destination Guide.The pair has also done collaborations with noted RL and SL architect David Denton/DB Bailey, adding sound design and interactive elements to DB's structures.
+More recently the duo assisted Denton and Asst.
+Professor Kara Bartelt in the teaching of an architectural collaboration in Second Life between students at USC and the American University in Cairo, Egypt.
 Douglas/Dennis photographs flowers at very close range in and around Los Angeles.

 Dizzy Banjo is a composer exploring new methods of soundtracking virtual environments.
 He is experienced in providing music for more traditional media outlets, such as radio, trailers, advertising and video games (for clients such as Czech National Radio, Boosey & Hawkes, Revlon, and Sony Playstation.)
 However more recently he is concentrating on developing the possibilities of non linear composition and multiple user interactive music.
 He is currently working on a number of projects in this field including soundtracks for the in-world presence of the country of Mexico, a book on Second Life published by Intersection Unlimited and a major virtual business event.

---About our hostess--
+--About our hosts--

 ----------------------------------------

-Thanks also go out to Princeton University which provided the orginal venue as well the space to develop this installation, and to Poid Mahovlich for the execution of the terraformed landscape surrounding that earlier version of the DynaFleur..
+Thanks also go out to Princeton University which provided the orginal venue as well the space to develop this installation, and to Poid Mahovlich for the execution of the terraformed landscape surrounding that earlier version of the DynaFleur.